stevekrouse/cycle/README.md

   * better onboarding
     * needs more structure but still allows for user choice
     * need to come up with untutorials?
-    * links to demos on the main page?
+    * add other projects chat app and todomvc (with links not to c9) to homepage

   * faster iteration cycle
     * don't fully reload īframe just delete loads and vue and app and page for speed